 I didn’t grow up receiving a regular weekly allowance.
 I can honestly say as an adult that this has played a huge role in the financial choices I made growing up.
-Since no one taught me, I had no idea how to manage money.
+Since no one taught me, I had no idea how about money management.
 Sure, I played with monopoly (play) money in grade school for pretend math class assignments, and gladly handed over my pocket change when the credit union came each week to collect our money putting it into a savings account for us, but I really had no understanding of money.
 Even as I grew up and got my first part-time paid job in high school, I didn’t know what I was supposed to be doing with my paycheques.
 All I knew was that I was making my own money now and no longer needed mommy every time I wanted something.

 The Importance of Allowance